 Copies of Reports

 The following log is provided to you for review as it is a matter of public record.
 Theses reports are generated daily and include information on selected incidents and arrests.
 The information is taken from initial Sheriff's Office reports.
 Not all incidents are selected due to investigative restrictions.View Daily Activity Logs

 -Copies of crime reports are released in accordance with Section 6254 of the California Government Code. -Release of other types of reports is discretionary and the law prohibits release of some reports. -The public may request a copy of an incident report taken by the Sheriff’s Office.
 They may fill out the Request Form online and bring/fax or mail it to the Sheriff’s Office for processing.
 You may also come in and fill out the form at the Records section window.
 We will respond within 10 working days.-There is a $10.00 fee charged per report.

 Live Scan Applicant Fingerprinting-Live Scan fee is dependent on the type of service provided.

--This service is provided by appointment only. -Click Here to schedule an appointment online or see below for information on scheduling by telephone.-To schedule an appointment for the Placerville Office call (530) 621-5703 -Placerville records performs Live Scan fingerprinting on Tuesday, Wednesday and Friday from 8:00 AM – 3.30 PM. -To schedule an appointment with our South Lake Tahoe Office call (530) 573-3000.-South Lake Tahoe records performs Live Scan fingerprinting Tuesday – Friday from 10:00 AM- 3:00 PM.-For other Live Scan sites visit the State Department of Justice website (http://oag.ca.gov/).
+-This service is provided by appointment only. -Click Here to schedule an appointment online or see below for information on scheduling by telephone.-To schedule an appointment for the Placerville Office call (530) 621-5703 -Placerville records performs Live Scan fingerprinting on Tuesday, Wednesday and Friday from 8:00 AM – 3.30 PM. -To schedule an appointment with our South Lake Tahoe Office call (530) 573-3000.-South Lake Tahoe records performs Live Scan fingerprinting Monday, Wednesday, and Friday from 10:00 AM- 11:00 AM and 1:00 PM to 3:00 PM-For other Live Scan sites visit the State Department of Justice website (http://oag.ca.gov/).